zyqzxn/YuqiangZhangLab.github.io/README.md

-# Zhu Group Website
+# Atmospheric Environment Research Group Website

 This is the website of our academic research group at SUSTech.
-This website is forked from http://www.allanlab.org, and powered by Jekyll and some Bootstrap, Bootwatch.
+This website is made with the template from http://www.allanlab.org, and powered by Jekyll.

-Copyright Zhu Group.
+Copyright Atmospheric Environment Research Group.
 Code released under the MIT License.